New paper on the impact of cortisol on cognitive emotion regulation

 The generalization of extinction learning constitutes a crucial factor for the success of exposure therapy: While healthy individuals and patients with anxiety disorders easily generalize fear responses, extinction learning is more stimulus specific.
 Thus, extinction generalization treatments provide the opportunity to counteract stimulus specificity and reduce relapses.
 Importantly, stress was observed to impair extinction retrieval, arguing for stress as one major challenge for long-term success of exposure therapy.
 In this fMRI experiment we aimed to create a generalized extinction memory by presenting multiple sized of one conditioned stimulus during extinction training (CS+G; generalized), whereas the other conditioned stimulus was solely presented in its original size (CS+N; non-generalized).
 During extinction training we observed higher activation in fear-related areas and lower activation in safety-related areas for the CS+G vs CS+N, arguing for prolonged fear processing.
 However, this pattern reversed during recall: We observed lower activation of fear-related areas for CS+G vs CS+N, arguing for reduced fear expression.
 In addition, cortisol appeared to block these beneficial effects of extinction generalization on recall.
 In conclusion, these results suggest that stimulus-based extinction generalization inherits the opportunity to foster extinction learning, hence, reducing return of fear and ultimately reducing relapses.
 However, stimulus-based extinction generalization is not able to overcome the negative effects of stress on extinction recall.

-The new paper Hagedorn B., Wolf O.T. & Merz C.J. (e-pub ahead of print).
+The new paper Hagedorn B., Wolf O.T. & Merz C.J.
+(2021).
 ‘Stimulus-based extinction generalization: Neural correlates and modulation by cortisol.’ has been published in the International Journal of Neuropsychopharmacology.
 Our work was supported by the Deutsche Forschungsgemeinschaft (DFG; German Research Foundation) within the SFB 1280 Extinction Learning (grant number: 316803389 - SFB1280; project A09 (OTW, CJM)).

 Anika Pützer recorded a podcast (in German) for the Brain Café.
 If you are interested in our sense of smell and want to know more, click here.